 Students can bring a drink with a lid into the classroom, but eating is not permitted in classrooms.
-Students are welcome to pause, relax, and eat in the cafeteria before or after classes.
+Students are welcome to pause, relax, and eat in the cafeteria or other designated eating area before or after classes.

 Cell Phones